ArkadiuszZabicki/git_practice_new/SOC-ticket-escalation.md

 Sometimes stakeholders to a particular ticket have the need to escalate it.
 Since all escalations will result in other work being pushed back we need these escalations to happen in a controlled fashion.

-## How to Escalate tickets handled by Deliverability / SOC
+## How to escalate tickets handled by Deliverability / SOC

 Delivery and SOC team work with cases that take longer time to complete and therefore need to be scheduled accordingly.
 We can sometimes prio a case up if the commercial value for doing so is high, but this prio will always be done within the team.